Constructionreview

-Home » Energy » Wind power » Infinity Power Breaks Ground on 200 MW Ras Ghareb Wind Farm in Egypt
+Home » Energy » Wind power » Infinity Power’s 200 MW Ras Ghareb Wind Farm in Egypt

 Infinity Power Breaks Ground on 200 MW Ras Ghareb Wind Farm in Egypt

-Infinity Power has begun construction on the 200-MW Ras Ghareb Wind Project in Egypt’s Gulf of Suez after signing an engineering, procurement and construction contract with POWERCHINA Huadong Engineering Corporation Limited (HDEC).
+Infinity Power has commenced construction of the project following the signing of an engineering, procurement and construction contract with POWERCHINA Huadong Engineering Corporation Limited.

-The EPC agreement was signed at the China-Africa Economic, Trade & Cultural Forum by Infinity Power Co-Founder and CEO Nayer Fouad and HDEC Vice President Liu Jiajin.
+The EPC agreement was signed during the China-Africa Economic, Trade and Cultural Forum by Infinity Power’s co-founder and CEO Nayer Fouad and HDEC Vice President Liu Jiajin.

-According to Infinity Power, the wind farm is designed to supply electricity to more than 300,000 homes.
-And reduce carbon emissions by over 400,000 tonnes annually once operational.
+According to the developer, the wind farm is expected to supply electricity to more than 300,000 households and reduce carbon emissions by over 400,000 tonnes per year once operational.

 Executives from both companies emphasised the project’s importance.
 With Infinity Power noting its continued expansion in Egypt’s wind sector and HDEC highlighting its role in delivering large-scale clean-energy infrastructure.